ArnuldOnData/rshiny/Hello World/Flask/README.md

-Running a web-server "Hello World" program in Python requires a few steps:
+Running a web-server program in Python requires a few steps:
  - Creating a virtual environment
  - Installing "Flask" in the virtual environment
  - Running the python program using Flask